Gangsta's Paradise: Music video

-The accompanying music video for the song was directed by American film director Antoine Fuqua and featured Michelle Pfeiffer reprising her earlier role as U.S. Marine LouAnne Johnson in the movie Dangerous Minds.
-The video also includes scenes from the movie.
+The accompanying music video for the song was directed by Antoine Fuqua and features Michelle Pfeiffer reprising her earlier role as U.S. Marine LouAnne Johnson in the film Dangerous Minds.
+The video also includes scenes from the film.
 Initially Coolio was concerned with the video's treatment stating, "I wanted some low-riders and some shit in it; I was trying to take it 'hood'."
 Despite this, he trusted Fuqua and was ultimately pleased with the final result.

 For the music video, Coolio won the Best Rap Video at the MTV Video Music Awards in 1996.
+It was also nominated for Best Clip in the category for R&B/Urban at the 1995 Billboard Music Video Awards.

 The music video hit one billion YouTube views in July 2022.